 Building an employee offboarding workflow

-With employee departures accelerating across the US workforce — you need to have a dedicated program to account for any and all associated data risks.
+With employee departures accelerating across the US workforce, you need to have a dedicated program to account for any and all associated data risks.
 So, what should that program look like?
 Here are a handful of best practices that simplify the task:

 Have a corporate policy.
 Every organization needs an explicit, written policy around corporate data use and ownership with clear policies around what employees can and cannot take; where they can and can’t move data; and how they should go about getting permission to take files or data upon their departure.

 Publicize the policy.
 Make data security best practices part of employee onboarding.
 But also make sure data exfiltration review is part of the offboarding process.
 A simple reminder can go a long way toward preventing well-intentioned employees from doing something they shouldn’t.
+Transparency is key – here is an example of an Acceptable Use Policy that could be used at your company.

 Create a departing employee trigger — and execute the workflow every time.
 Most organizations have a new employee trigger, owned by HR, that automatically sets in motion an onboarding process that includes everything from training to IT and security teams giving the new employee the access privileges they’ll need.
 HR should also have a departing employee trigger that automatically sets in motion an offboarding process that includes a security analysis of the employee’s data activity to account for potential risks.
 Just like onboarding, this departing employee workflow should be followed for every departing employee — not just those you consider high-risk.
+Here is a list for HR and people managers to use during the employee offboarding process.

 Go back in time.
 A common mistake is to think data risk comes right before employees leave.
 The reality is that the risky activity can occur much, much earlier — as they’re taking precautions or prepping for the inevitable.
 Remember, organizational change is an emotional time for all employees involved and can span days, weeks, even months.
 To account for this reality, best practice is to analyze an employee’s data activity going back months from the day of departure.

 Build a “red flag” list with leaders.
 Engage line of business leaders to build a specific list of each department’s most valuable files and file types: source code for tech companies, CAD drawings at an engineering firm, Salesforce files and customer lists, spreadsheets with financial info, codenames for R&D projects, etc. Make sure your monitoring tools allow you search and filter activity by file type, category, name, etc., so you can quickly look for these red-flag activities.
+Need help engaging your business leaders?
+Here is a list they can use to help stop departing employee risk.

 A departing employee workflow example